 The White Picket Fence State

 This suburban trend has long colored New Jersey's politics.
 In The Seventies and The Eighties, New Jersey was a solidly Republican state, with the large and growing numbers of suburbanites voting against the largely Democratic cities that they had moved out of.
 Ronald Reagan won New Jersey by a greater margin than he had won nationally during both of his electoral landslides, taking 60% of the vote in 1984.
-In The Nineties, though, the state began to swing to the left, the pivotal year being 1992 when New Jersey served as a key swing state.
-Much of this has been attributed to the rise of the fiscally moderate, socially liberal "New Democrats" a laBill Clinton within the Democratic Party, and to the growing dominance of the Christian Right within the Republican Party; New Jersey's Republicanism had long been of the more center-right, "Rockefeller Republican" variety rather than the "movement conservatism" of the post-Reagan Republican Party.note An early sign of this was in 1980, when independent candidate John A. Anderson, running as a moderate alternative to both the unpopular Jimmy Carter and to the arch-conservative Reagan, won more than nine percent of the vote in New Jersey, far more than the 6.6% he had won nationally.
+In The Nineties, though, the state began to swing to the left, the pivotal year being 1992 when New Jersey served as a key swing state that ultimately went to the Democrats.
+Much of this has been attributed to the rise of the fiscally moderate, socially liberal "New Democrats" a laBill Clinton within the Democratic Party, and to the growing dominance of the Christian Right within the Republican Party; New Jersey's conservatives had long been of the more center-right, business-oriented, "Rockefeller Republican" variety rather than the "movement conservatism" of the post-Reagan Republican Party.note An early sign of this was in 1980, when independent candidate John A. Anderson, running as a moderate alternative to both the unpopular Jimmy Carter and to the arch-conservative Reagan, won more than nine percent of the vote in New Jersey, far more than the 6.6% he had won nationally.
+Today, this can be seen in the state's current governor, Chris Christie, a leading moderate figure within the Republican Party whose career has been defined by compromise with the state's Democratic legislature.
 A good analogy to British politics would be that New Jersey would probably vote for the Lib Dems or New Labour if it were British.
-Today, New Jersey is a Democratic stronghold, especially in Presidential elections and in the "belt" running between New York City and Philadelphia, though the northwest and the Shore (outside Atlantic City and Asbury Park) vote reliably Republican.
+Today, New Jersey is a Democratic stronghold, especially in Presidential elections and in the "belt" running between New York City and Philadelphia, though the northwest and the Shore (outside Atlantic City and Asbury Park) vote reliably Republican, and the state overall is willing to elect center-right moderates as their governor (two recent examples being Christine Todd Whitman and Chris Christie).

 In recent decades, suburban sprawl has grown to the point where the state government considers it a threat to New Jersey's environmental integrity.
 Whereas the smokestacks of the Chemical Coast only stink up the Chemical Coast, out-of-control sprawl can lead to soil erosion and, with it, flooding and landslides, and is now starting to push into the state's water supply in the Skylands.
 Consequently, in 2004 the state passed the Highlands Water Protection and Planning Act in order to contain the growth of New York's exurbs.